RicardoLeijaTec/IntelligentRobotics/README.md

 # IntelligentRobotics
- Code of the Implementation of intelligent robotics course project of our team.
+Implementation of Intelligent Robotics course code developed for the team project.